pmahnke/mahnke-cocktails/recipe_processed/soyer_au_champagne.md

     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: "
+      "text": "- Special Prep:"
     },
     {
       "@type": "HowToStep",
       "text": "  1.
-Place the ice cream into the coupe and press it down so it adheres to the bottom of the glass. " },
+Place the ice cream into the coupe and press it down so it adheres to the bottom of the glass."
+    },
     {
       "@type": "HowToStep",
       "text": "  1.
-Freeze for 15 to 20 minutes. "
+Freeze for 15 to 20 minutes."
     },
     {
       "@type": "HowToStep",
       "text": "  1.
-Pour cocktail around the ice cream. " },
+Pour cocktail around the ice cream."
+    },
     {
       "@type": "HowToStep",
       "text": "  1.
-Top with 1 to 1.5 ounces of champagne. "
+Top with 1 to 1.5 ounces of champagne."
     },
     {
       "@type": "HowToStep",
       "text": "  1.
 Serve with a small spoon."
     }
     ],
   "recipeYield": "1 cocktail",